MicrosoftDocs/well-architected/well-architected/security/design-management-groups.md

   > [!CAUTION]
   > Be careful when using the root management group because the policies can affect all resources on Azure and potentially cause downtime or other negative impacts.
 For considerations, see [Use root management group with caution](#use-root-management-group-with-caution) later in this article.
   >
-  > For complete guidance about using management groups for an enterprise, see [CAF: Management group and subscription organization](/azure/cloud-adoption-framework/ready/enterprise-scale/management-group-and-subscription-organization).
+  > For complete guidance about using management groups for an enterprise, see [Management groups](/azure/cloud-adoption-framework/ready/landing-zone/design-area/resource-org-management-groups).

 - Management group for each workload segment.